Hang on - about to leave Holland in a French carriage? (5-3)

 'french carriage?' is the definition.

 'wagon-lit' can be an answer for 'carriage?' (wagon-lit is a kind of carriage).
-I am unsure of the 'french' bit.
+I am not sure about the 'french' bit.

 'hang on about to leave holland' is the wordplay.